adamant/adamant.language.reference/src/lexical-analysis.md

 ## Lexical Analysis

 Every Adamant source file is composed of code points from the Unicode standard encoded in UTF-8.
-The terminal symbols of the lexical grammar are the Unicode Code points.
+The terminal symbols of the lexical grammar are the Unicode code points.
 The lexical grammar specifies how these code points are combined to form [newlines](line-terminators.md), [whitespace](whitespace.md), [comments](comments.md), and [tokens](tokens.md).

 Every source file in an Adamant program must match the `input` production of the lexical grammar.